segmentio/aws-okta/README.md

 okta_account_name = account-b
 ```

-#### Configuring Okta session and AWS assume role TTLs
+#### Configuring Okta assume role and AWS assume role TTLs

-The default TTLs for both Okta sessions and AWS assumed roles is 1 hour.
-This means that aws-okta will re-authenticate to Okta and AWS credentials will expire every hour.
-In addition to specifying the Okta session and AWS assume role TTLs with the command-line flags, they can be set using the `AWS_SESSION_TTL` and `AWS_ASSUME_ROLE_TTL` environment variables respectively.
+The default TTLs for both the initial SAML assumed role and secondary AWS assumed roles are 1 hour.
+This means that AWS credentials will expire every hour.

+* *session-ttl*: Duration of initial role assumed by Okta
+* *assume-role-ttl*: Duration of second role assumed

+In addition to specifying session and AWS assume role TTLs with command-line flags, they can be set using environment variables.

 ```bash
 export AWS_SESSION_TTL=1h